jbdamask/wkid-smaaht/README.md

 - Can my team have different chats going on simultaneously?
     - Yep.
 Chats from different threads don't bleed into one another.
 - Does it hallucinate?
     - Yes.
-But since this is GPT4, it's somewhat[better than GPT3](https://openai.com/research/gpt-4)
+But since this is GPT4, it's somewhat [better than GPT3](https://openai.com/research/gpt-4)
 - How much can I use it?
     - You can use it until you hit API call limits for [GPT-4](https://platform.openai.com/docs/guides/rate-limits/overview), then you'll have to cool your jets for a while.
 This could become a real pain if the app is being used by multiple people in your organization (which is likely considering it's a Slack bot).
 - How do I redeploy the Docker image if I want to change something?